Tuna Noodle Casserole

 - When the noodles are cooked, drain them and put them back in the pot.
 Add the tuna mixture.
 Mix, and pour into the prepared baking dish.

 - Bake at 350 degrees for 20 minutes.
-Sprinkle the remaining 1 cup cheese on the casserole and top with the topping of your choice.
+Sprinkle the remaining 1 cup of cheese on the casserole and top with the topping of your choice.
+If using bread crumbs, mix with melted butter before topping.
 Bake 10 to 15 more minutes.
 Serve with a green salad and corn bread.
 Serves 6.

 Notes